 Importance of Good Sleep

 Sleeping well at night sets the tone for the next day.
-You feel well rested and your brain functions at optimal capacity.
+You feel well-rested and your brain functions at optimal capacity.
 Good sleep has an important role to play in our physical health.
 Those who sleep poorly have a hard time losing weight.
 While we sleep, our heart and blood vessels repair themselves.
 Those who sleep well, need to eat fewer calories.
-Sleep also affects the glucose metabolism in the body.
+Sleep also affects glucose metabolism in the body.